NUBIC/dagnabit/README.md

 2. dagnabit provides a PL/pgSQL trigger that you can use to abort saving edges that, when inserted, causes a cycle.
 More on this below.
-3. As each edge may only address one parent and one child, the maximum of two vertices is guaranteed.
-NOT NULL constraints on the parent_id and child_id columns guarantee the minimum of two.
+3. As each edge may only address one parent and one child, the maximum of two vertices is guaranteed.  `NOT NULL` constraints on the `parent_id` and `child_id` columns guarantee the minimum of two.
 (It is recommended that you also set up foreign key constraints from edges to vertices, though that addresses a different issue.)
-4. The (parent_id, child_id) index prevents multiple edges connecting the same vertices.
+4. The `(parent_id, child_id)` index prevents multiple edges connecting the same vertices.

 You may, of course, relax invariants 2-4 by omitting indices or constraints;
-however, if you do that, you risk problems such as `Dagnabit::Vertex::Connectivity` methods generating infinite loops.
+however, if you do that, you risk problems such as {Dagnabit::Vertex::Connectivity} methods generating infinite loops.

 Note that dagnabit currently does not provide a way to catch data that would violate these invariants via ActiveRecord's validation subsystem.
 Violations,